 Q. Can I visit my local Household Waste Recycling Centre (HWRC)?

-A. Yes, all Household Waste Recycling Centres (HWRC) have now reopened.
+A. Yes, all Household Waste Recycling Centres (HWRC) are open.

 All updates on HWRCs will be published on the Northamptonshire County Council website.